37 Different Types of Flies in Oklahoma

 When they hatch, larvae fall into the water.
 While their adult types of flies in Oklahoma can be spotted relaxing on land, they are typically found adjacent to submerged vegetation near running water.

-A forensic expert may be helped by the presence of adults and larvae at a crime scene to estimate how long a body has been there.
+The presence of adults and larvae at a crime scene may help a forensic expert estimate the length of time a body has been there.

-On carcasses, the genus Sarcophaga deposits live maggots rather than eggs, and their size and life stage shifts rapidly.
+The genus Sarcophaga deposits live maggots rather than eggs on carcasses, and their size and life stages shift rapidly.

-When calculating the time of death, it may be helpful to keep track of both the moment the body was discovered and the life stage of the current flies.
+When calculating the time of death, it may be helpful to keep track of both the moment the body was discovered and the current fly’s life stage.

 Adult flesh flies may also visit dung heaps and consume animal fluids.
 Some of the first insects to a dead animal are flesh flies.